dnlbowers/Vape-Store/TESTING.md

 |:---:|:---|
 |&check;| Stock levels can be manually adjusted via the admin panel.
 |&check;| Stock levels can be manually adjusted via the front end.
-|&check;| Stock levels are deducted upon a successful purchase.
+|&check;| Stock levels are deducted upon successful purchase.
 |&check;| Item set to out of stock if stock level is 0.
-|&check;| If order is deleted, stock is returned into the system.
+|&check;| If an order is deleted, the store is returned to the system.
-|&check;| If order is amended from admin panel, stock is also adjusted accordingly.
+|&check;| If an order is amended from the admin panel, the stock is also adjusted accordingly.
-|&check;| Order cannot be amended to have more products than are in stock..
+|&check;| Order cannot be amended to have more products than are in stock.

 #### **EPIC 7 - Product Reviews:**